-If I don’t have a background in speech and hearing sciences will I be at a disadvantage during admissions?
-Will preference be given to students with a speech and hearing background?
+If I don’t have a background or bachelor’s degree in speech and hearing sciences, will I be at a disadvantage during admissions?
+Will preference be given to students with a communication sciences and disorders background?

 No. The admissions committee does not give preference to individuals with a background in speech and hearing.
 The presence or absence of speech and hearing coursework does not influence the admissions committee decision to offer or deny admission to the Doctor of Audiology program.

 There are no coursework requirements.
-Anyone with a Bachelor’s degree from a regionally accredited College or University who meets the English language, GRE and minimum grade point average requirements is eligible to apply and be admitted to the Doctor of Audiology program.
-Applicants ARE NOT required to have a background or coursework in speech and hearing sciences or communication disorders in order to apply and be accepted.
+Anyone with a bachelor’s degree from a regionally accredited institution who meets the English language, GRE and minimum grade point average requirements is eligible to apply and be admitted to the Doctor of Audiology program.

 If I don’t have a background in speech and hearing sciences, will I need to take any additional coursework while in the graduate program?

 Yes.
-Because ASHA requires specific undergraduate knowledge in speech and hearing in order to be eligible for clinical certification, students without coursework in the normal development of speech and language and normal speech and language production and perception, will need to integrate coursework into the graduate program.
-At the UW, Doctor of Audiology students who did not major in speech and hearing will typically take SPHSC 250, 304, 305 or 425 to satisfy this requirement.
+Because ASHA requires specific undergraduate knowledge in speech and hearing in order to be eligible for clinical certification, students without the coursework listed below will need to integrate it into the graduate program.

 We also encourage (but do not require) students without a speech and hearing background to consider taking our SPHSC 371: Hearing Disorders course during Summer quarter (or a similar course at another school).

-Do I have to take the ASHA required science and math courses prior to entering the Au.D. program?
+Do I have to meet the undergraduate science and math coursework requirements prior to entering the Au.D. program?